Hollywood’s Gold Standard: The 15 Most Respected Male Actors Ever

-Hollywood has given us countless memorable performances over the decades, but only a select few actors have earned universal respect from critics, peers, and audiences alike.
+Hollywood has produced countless stars, but only a select group of actors have achieved near-universal admiration from audiences, critics, and fellow performers alike.

 1. Tom Hanks